🇮🇪COURTS

 Quick Facts

-The form captures details about the person to be arrested, the extradition request, and the legal basis for the provisional arrest.
+The form records the name of the person, the offence they are alleged to have committed abroad, the requesting state, and the legal basis for the provisional arrest.

 Form Details